adamskriger/trivia/README.md

 The first person to answer five questions correctly is the winner.
 This means they have five gold coins.

-Button appears asking players if they would like
+Button appears asking players if they would like to play again.